-Thanksgiving in New York
+Thanksgiving in New York 2025

 Thanksgiving is America’s most renowned holiday.
 Dating back to 1621, when it was first celebrated between the American Indians and the Pilgrims.
 All Americans celebrate Thanksgiving as it is secular.
+On this day, most Americans come together with family and friends, enjoy a big meal and express their thankfulness.
+In 2025 Thanksgiving will be Thursday November 27th.

 When is Thanksgiving?

 Thanksgiving always falls on the fourth Thursday in November.
-In 2024, Thanksgiving will be Thursday November 28th.
+In 2025, Thanksgiving will be Thursday November 27th.
 It also marks the unofficial start of the holiday season: with “Black Friday” shopping kicking off on that very day, followed by Christmas and New Year’s Eve.
 The holiday signifies giving thanks, counting blessings, and spending time with loved ones.

 What happens on Thanksgiving?

-Every American has the day off from work.
-Unless you are one of the unlucky few that must work that day in the hospitality, healthcare or another service industry.
+Every American has a day off from work.
+Unless you are one of the unlucky few who must work that day in the hospitality, healthcare or another service industry.
 All banks, government offices, and most businesses are closed on Thanksgiving.
 So, most Americans either take advantage of their day off and lie in, or wake up early to watch the parade, either live in Manhattan or on TV.
 Later in the day, friends and families traditionally gather at home for a big meal and to watch American football.

 Since the majority of Broadway shows and museums are closed on Thanksgiving Day, you can expect the evening to be quieter and slower-paced than usual.
 You can start your Black Friday shopping as early as Thanksgiving evening.
 See here what is open on Thanksgiving in New York.